Easy Vegan Cornbread

 Notes

-1. Crunchy- One thing that I’ve noticed is that, after being refrigerated, the leftovers are no longer crunchy the way I like them.
-To solve that, simply pop them into the oven or toaster oven on a flat pan at about 350 degrees for 10 minutes or so.
+• Reheat- One thing that I've noticed is that, after being refrigerated, the leftovers are no longer crunchy the way I like them.
+To solve that, simply pop them into the oven, air fryer, or toaster oven at about 350 degrees for 10 minutes or so.
 This cornbread crisps right back up!

 Nutrition